abbott567/accessible-marp-decks/README.md

 More content.
 ```

-Every slide is built on a template with a top and bottom zone — Marp's `header:` and `footer:` directives fill them.
-Pick a whole-slide look with `<!-- layout: title -->` (`title`, `quote`, `full-image`, …), or compose richer slides with the [layout helpers](docs/layouts.md) (`columns`, `grid`, `frame`, …).
+Every slide is built on a template with a top and bottom zone using Marp's `header:` and `footer:` directives.

+You can change the whole-slide layout with `<!-- _class: ... -->`, or compose richer slides with the [layout helpers](docs/layouts.md).

 To preview as you write, install the [Marp for VSCode extension](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode).

 ## What you get out

-A built deck is **one HTML file**.
+A built deck as a single sharable HTML file.
 CSS is inlined, images are base64-encoded into the page, and the slides scale to fit the window.
-Nothing else needs to ship alongside it (except any linked `demos/` pages), so it's trivial to email, host, or attach.
+Nothing else needs to ship alongside it, so it's trivial to email, host, or attach.

 ## CLI usage